misdreavus79/hubspot-exercise/README.md

 # React Samples

-Sample page built using React, and styles with Sass
+Sample page built using React, and styled with Sass